denisart/tpdp/README.md

+# The Pipeline Design Pattern

-# The Pipeline Design Pattern realization in Python
+**tpdp** it is the Pipeline Design Pattern realization in Python.